We're super excited to share more crafty DIY ideas with you.

 She’s a really special person, so I spent a lot of time trying to figure out how I could help her out.
 And then I remembered that we had some PVC pipe left over from when we used them as fillers for our gabion planters.
 Those leftovers would be the perfect starting point for a wooden cable spool side table.

-A 20″ PVC pipe is just the right diameter to form the bit where they normally wind the cable onto the spool.
+An 11mm (4 3/8″) PVC pipe is just the right size to form the bit where they normally wind the cable onto the spool.
 Can you see it?
 That’s the joining middle bit of the spool right there 😀

 It doesn’t look pretty yet, but it will soon.
 I promise.
 Okay so I’ve got the middle bit sorted, now all I needed to do was figure out how to make and attach the top and bottom circle bits.
 I figured the best way to do that was to cut two small circles from thick bits of wood using a jigsaw.